MyPureCloud/developer-center-blog/source/2022-06-21-cxascode-remote-modules/index.md

 }
 ```

-In the example above, we iterate through each of the queue names passed into the module via the `for_each= toset(var.classifier_queue_names)` line.
-The value read from the list passed in as bound to a variable called `each`.
+In the example above, we iterate through each of the queue names passed into the module via the `for_each=toset(var.classifier_queue_names)` line.
+The value read from the list passed into the module is bound to a variable called `each`.
 The `each.value` variable is used to set the `name` attribute on the **CX as Code** queue resource and also build a `description` using the `each.value` to build a string for the description.
 The rest of the attributes for the queue resource are kept as the same values.

-As mentioned earlier, all values generated from within a module are available only with the module unless they are explicitly mapped to an output attribute.
+As mentioned earlier, all values generated from within a module are available only with the module unless they are explicitly mapped to an output variable.
 In our queue example there are often specific Genesys Cloud Architect flows and actions that can be associated with a queue.
-In order to perform these type of mappings we need to make the queue ids of the created available out of the module.
-To do this, we can create a file called `output.tf` that will output a map of all of the created queue ids where the key for the map is the name of the queue.
+In order to perform these type of mappings and make the created queue's ids available for consumption, we need to define an output variable to hold the values.
+To do this, we can create a file called `modules/queues/output.tf` that will define a map variable (called `queue_ids`) of all of the created queue ids where the key for the map is the queue name.
 An example `output.tf` file is shown below:

 ```
 output "queue_ids" {